teto/pymptcpanalyzer/docs/source/config.rst

     $ mptcpanalyzer --config myconfig.cfg

-By default, mptcpanalyzer will try to load the config file first in $XDG_CACHE_HOME/mptcpanalyzer/config, then in
+By default, mptcpanalyzer will try to load the config file in the following order:

-$HOME/.config/mptcpanalyzer/config.
+#. $XDG_CACHE_HOME/mptcpanalyzer/config, then in
+#. $HOME/.config/mptcpanalyzer/config

 .. literalinclude:: /../../examples/config
+   :linenos:

-* delimiter is the csv separator used by thsark when exporting the pcap
+* *delimiter* is the csv separator used by |tshark| when exporting the pcap
-* styleX follow matplotlib conventions to set lines color/style
+* *styleX* follow matplotlib conventions to set lines color/style
-* tshark_bin in case you want to run a specific tshark binary
+* *tshark_bin* in case you want to run a specific tshark binary